Jack Cornwell: Victoria Cross

-The award of the Victoria Cross appeared in The London Gazette on Friday 15 September 1916.
+The award of the Victoria Cross appeared in The London Gazette on Friday 15 September 1916, the day before Cornwell's mother Alice received the Victoria Cross from King George V at Buckingham Palace.
 The citation read: The KING has been graciously pleased to approve the grant of the Victoria Cross to Boy, First Class, John Travers Cornwell, O.N.J.42563 (died 2 June 1916), for the conspicuous act of bravery specified below.

 Mortally wounded early in the action, Boy, First Class, Jack Travers Cornwell remained standing alone at a most exposed post, quietly awaiting orders, until the end of the action, with the gun's crew dead and wounded all round him.
 His age was under sixteen and a half years.

+Commemoration

-On 16 November 1916, Cornwell's mother received the Victoria Cross from King George V at Buckingham Palace.
-Court painter Frank O. Salisbury made a portrait of Cornwell, using his brother Ernest as a model, depicting him standing in his post.
-Boy Cornwell Memorial Fund was also established.
-After that, the rest of the family was effectively forgotten.
+A portrait of Cornwell was painted by the court painter Frank O. Salisbury, who used Cornwell's brother Ernest as a model, depicting him standing in his post.
+A Boy Cornwell Memorial Fund was established.
 After Eli Cornwell's death on 25 October 1916, his half-brother Arthur Frederick Cornwell was killed in action in France on 29 August 1918.
-The impoverished Alice Cornwell died at the age of 48 on 31 October 1919, at 745 Commercial Road in Stepney, in rooms she was forced to take when her son's memorial fund refused financial aid.
-The two of her children remaining at home were granted £60 a year in a pension from the fund after Alice's death, but this proved insufficient and they both emigrated to Canada in the early 1920s.
-Jack Cornwell's elder half-sister, also named Alice, lent Jack's Victoria Cross to the Imperial War Museum on 27 November 1968.
+Alice Cornwell died at the age of 48 on 31 October 1919, at 745 Commercial Road in Stepney, in rooms she was forced to take when her son's memorial fund refused financial aid.
+The two of her children remaining at home were granted £60 a year in a pension from the fund after her death, but this proved insufficient .They emigrated to Canada in the early 1920s.
+Cornwell's elder half-sister Alice lent the Victoria Cross to the Imperial War Museum in 1968.
 Salisbury's portrait of Cornwell hangs in the Anglican church within the Royal Navy's Initial Training Establishment HMS Raleigh.

-Remembrance

-The original furore caused by his very public re-burial led to over seven million of the Empire's children donating to his fund. £18,000 was raised in his memory for the Jack Cornwell ward of the Royal Star and Garter Home, Richmond.
-The John Cornwell Victoria Cross National Memorial (JCVCNM) was established in 1928, when a plot of land was purchased at Hornchurch, then in Essex, with money raised by the Mayor of East Ham.
-There, a community of cottage homes was built for needy, disabled or infirm former sailors and Royal Marines, up to and including the rank of Warrant Officer and their families.
+The original furore caused by the boy's very public re-burial led to over seven million children of the British Empire donating to his fund. £18,000 was raised in his memory for the Jack Cornwell ward of the Royal Star and Garter Home, Richmond.
+The John Cornwell Victoria Cross National Memorial was established in 1928, when a plot of land was purchased at Hornchurch with money raised by the Mayor of East Ham, and a community of cottage homes was built for needy, disabled or infirm former sailors and Royal Marines, up to and including the rank of Warrant Officer and their families.
 The six semi-detached houses and pathways are laid out in the form of a Victoria Cross.
 Since 2008, the community has been under the trusteeship of The Royal Naval Benevolent Trust.